 We found a light switch.

-Before us emerged the kingdom of our dreams.
-Everything was big, solid and cold to the touch.
+Before we emerged in the kingdom of our dreams.
+Everything was big, solid, and cold to the touch.

 We split off in the direction we fancied and pretended the machines were monsters.

 We slew them with our swords.

 My younger brother went behind what appeared to be a sheet metal cutter.

 I stepped on a lever on the other side and it accidentally cut off the tip of his finger.

 Blood spouted everywhere.
 We all screamed in fear.
 I was already thinking this was not a good idea.

 We ran out of the shop and onto the sidewalk.
 It seemed fortunate at the time that Dad drove up.

 He looked at my brother’s bleeding finger.
 Applied pressure and noticed it was missing its tip.

 We directed him to the sheet cutter.
 Blood on metal is not a good look.